Innovation Starts at Trinity

 Programs

-Starting in their first year and extending to after they graduate, students can access a range of programs that build creative problem solving and critical thinking into their educational framework.
-From special events to the Innovation Fellowship to clubs and study-abroad programs, students get real-world experience while developing skills that drive success in their academic and post-graduation careers.
+Starting in their first year and extending beyond graduation, students can access a range of programs that build creative problem solving and critical thinking into their educational experience.
+From signature events and the Tyree Innovation Fellowship to clubs and study-abroad opportunities, students gain real-world experience while building the skills to thrive at Trinity and after they graduate.

 image